shridharkaushik29/laravel-eloquent-files/README.md

 </pre>

-Here `"image_path"` is the attribute/column name on which you want to assign the path of the uploaded file, default is "file_path".
+Here `"image_path"` is the attribute/column name on which you want to assign the path of the uploaded file.

 The second argument accepted by the `file_info()` method is the array of the following options.